An essential guide with best practices

 During SaaS contract negotiations, include detailed descriptions of the services included in the SaaS contract to fully define your rights and limitations.

-When negotiating SaaS terms, know that a SaaS subscription entitles you to a service description.
-You need to proactively ask about and fully understand every limitation on the services included.
+When negotiating your SaaS terms, it’s important to understand that a SaaS subscription entitles you to a service description.
+You’ll need to proactively inquire about each limitation on the services included until you’re confident that you fully understand.
 Are there restrictions on your database, your applications, or number of users per license?
-Most likely, these topics are not what the sales rep will volunteer to talk about – a classic case of the challenge of hidden fees again!
+Generally speaking, these topics are not what most sales reps will voluntarily disclose; once again, a classic case of the challenge of hidden fees!

 This scenario itself may sound familiar because it also applies to on-premise licenses.
-But the charges could become much more expensive and spiral out of control in a SaaS contract.
+However, these charges could become much more expensive and spiral out of control in a SaaS contract.

 05 | SaaS Contract Terms